department-for-transport-public/govspeakr/README.md

 The following functions are all designed to be used inside Rmarkdown documents, and aim to make it simple to include images, tables, and other content permitted on gov.uk.
 All of these features will appear in the final govspeak output, and in some cases an approximation of their gov.uk appearance will be returned in other formats.

 #### add_image()
 Allows simple addition of figures which are not generated within the Rmarkdown document.
-These must adhere to the Whitehall publishing size of 960 by 640 pixels if in .png format.
+These should preferably be in .svg format, but if they are in .png format they must adhere to the Whitehall publishing size of 960 by 640 pixels.
 Takes two arguments, the file name and its folder location (defaults to "graphs").

 #### add_table()
 Formats a dataframe of data into a table.
 This will display correctly in govspeak and other (word and HTML) formats, and allows for text to go over multiple lines.
 Takes a single argument `data` of the table contents.